rebelot/amber_protocols/README.md

 or to run the simulation in a separate folder.
 With this approach, `INPCRD` variable should now be modified to point to the last step of the previous simulation (you can prepend absolute/relative path if needed) and `NSTEPS` should now correspond to the number of steps **_to be added_** to the previous steps.

+If you plan on extending your simulation, it is advised to 0-pad `NSTEPS` in advance, e.g. using `NSTEPS=050` will allow restarting up to step 999.

 ### Run replicas